 To see Kogachi’s characters frozen in motion, we are reminded of a classical frieze, excitedly anticipating a collision.
 These Frieze-like structures are portals for an audience to interpret their own friction-laden relationships.
 The open narratives around a single moment in time are snapshots of life throughout the ages.
 Similar to the figures in a Frieze, the blue skinned shapes are very similar looking.
 At first glance, the work seemingly captures the same characters in action, however, upon closer examination, identification of individual facial features could take place- a faux naive take on expressionism.

-Born: 1995, Awaji-Shima, Japan
+BORN: 1995, Awaji-Shima, Japan

-Lives: Auckland, New Zealand
+LIVES: Auckland, New Zealand

-Education: Bachelor of Fine Arts, University of Hawaii; Honours of Fine Arts, Elam School of Fine Arts, University of Auckland.
+EDUCATION: Bachelor of Fine Arts, University of Hawaii; Honours of Fine Arts, Elam School of Fine Arts, University of Auckland.

-Awards: First in Course Award, Elam, University of Auckland (2014); 360 Auckland Abroad Exchange Travel Awards, University of Auckland (2016); Gordon Harris Art Supplies Prize, Elam, University of Auckland (2018)
+AWARDS: Winner NZPPA,New Zealand Painting and Printmaking Award (2019), First in Course Award, Elam, University of Auckland (2014); 360 Auckland Abroad Exchange Travel Awards, University of Auckland (2016); Gordon Harris Art Supplies Prize, Elam, University of Auckland (2018)

-Public Exhibitions: Under Pressure, The University of Hawaii at Manoa, Hawaii (2016); Spaces In Between, George Fraser Gallery, University of Auckland (2017); The Protagonist, Project Space, University of Auckland (2017); Contact: Foreign and Familiar, The Honolulu Museum of Art, Hawaii (2016), Hound Dog, Franklin Arts Centre, Auckland (2018), Dog Pit, Saatchi & Saatchi & Saatchi, Auckland (2018); Mother and Daughter on Hiatus, Sanderson Contemporary, Auckland (2018); You're not a Princess you know, Window Gallery, Auckland (2018); Mom, are we friends, Meanwhile Gallery, Wellington (2018); Like a Boss, NZ Steel Gallery, Auckland (2018), Two Sagittarius One Show, Satchi and Satchi and Satchi, Auckland (2018), Impressions National Art Award Exhibition, Mapua Community Hall, Nelson (2018)
+PUBLIC EXHIBITIONS: Like A Boss, Franklin Arts Centre (2018), Under Pressure, The University of Hawaii at Manoa, Hawaii (2016); Spaces In Between, George Fraser Gallery, University of Auckland (2017); The Protagonist, Project Space, University of Auckland (2017); Contact: Foreign and Familiar, The Honolulu Museum of Art, Hawaii (2016), Hound Dog, Franklin Arts Centre, Auckland (2018), Dog Pit, Saatchi & Saatchi & Saatchi, Auckland (2018); Mother and Daughter on Hiatus, Sanderson Contemporary, Auckland (2018); You're not a Princess you know, Window Gallery, Auckland (2018); Mom, are we friends, Meanwhile Gallery, Wellington (2018); Like a Boss, NZ Steel Gallery, Auckland (2018), Two Sagittarius One Show, Satchi and Satchi and Satchi, Auckland (2018), Impressions National Art Award Exhibition, Mapua Community Hall, Nelson (2018)